Fidelity Review – Is it the best broker for UK Investors in 2025?

 Fidelity's online platform allows investors to invest in investment trusts, unit trusts and ETFs via each of the following Fidelity account types:

-A Fidelity Investment ISA* allows you to invest in a tax-efficient environment.
+A Fidelity Stocks and Shares ISA* allows you to invest in a tax-efficient manner.
 Investments can be made up to the current annual ISA allowance of £20,000 (2024/25 tax year).
 A regular savings Fidelity Investment ISA can be started for as little as £25 per month.
-Via a Fidelity ISA you can invest in a range of funds, unit trusts and ETFs.
+Via a Fidelity ISA, you can invest in a range of funds, unit trusts and ETFs.
 Transfers in are accepted for existing Stocks and Shares ISAs held with other providers.

 Fidelity Junior ISA